 The City has many resources and services to complement those services targeted to homeless persons.
 Salvation Army, Solutions Center and Advocap are the primary lead agencies that have services targeted to homeless persons.
-The services that complement those efforts include the Dental Care Assistance Program provided through the Fond du Lac County Health Department; Fond du Lac County Department of Community Programs provides access to counseling and mental health care; Housing Authority provides access to housing options for those in the greatest need; Fond du Lac County Senior Services provides direct assistance to the elderly experiencing homelessness and connecting them to resources; Forward Services assists with job placement and training; Fond du Lac County Veterans Services provides access to various programs and services; NAMI/Friendship Corner provides a support network for those with mental health issues; ARC of Fond du Lac provides access to services for those with disabilities and Legal Action of Wisconsin provides access to legal services to connect persons with benefits or address other outstanding matters.
+The services that complement those efforts include the Dental Care Assistance Program provided through the Fond du Lac County Health Department; Fond du Lac County Department of Community Programs provides access to counseling and mental health care; Housing Authority provides access to housing options for those in the greatest need; Fond du Lac County Senior Services provides direct assistance to the elderly experiencing homelessness and connecting them to resources; Forward Services assists with job placement and training; Fond du Lac County Veterans Services provides access to various programs and services; NAMI/Friendship Corner provides a support network for those with mental health issues; ARC of Fond du Lac provides access to connect persons with benefits or address other outstanding matters.